Dinosaurs in Jurassic Park: Stegoceratops

 Stegoceratops is a hybrid dinosaur made from the DNA of a Stegosaurus and a Triceratops.
 It makes only a brief appearance near the end of Jurassic World, when an image of the dinosaur is visible on a computer screen in Dr. Henry Wu's laboratory.
 An early draft of the film had a scene where Owen and Claire came across the Stegoceratops in the jungle on Isla Nublar.
 The Stegoceratops would have joined the Indominus rex as a second hybrid dinosaur.
-However, Trevorrow decided to remove the animal from the final script after his son convinced him that having multiple hybrids would make the Indominus less unique.
+However, Trevorrow decided to remove the animal from the final script after his son made him realize that having multiple hybrids would make the Indominus less unique.

 Although the dinosaur is largely removed from the film, a toy version was still released by Hasbro, which produced a toyline based on Jurassic World.
-Trevorrow, discussing his decision to remove the Stegoceratops, said: "The idea that there was more than one made it feel less like the one synthetic among all the other organics, and suddenly it seemed entirely wrong to have it in the movie.
+Discussing the Indominus and his decision to remove the Stegoceratops, Trevorrow said: "The idea that there was more than one made it feel less like the one synthetic among all the other organics, and suddenly it seemed entirely wrong to have it in the movie.
 I suddenly hated the idea but the toy still exists as a kind of remnant because Hasbro toys are locked a year out".
 The dinosaur also appears in the video games Jurassic World: The Game (2015), Jurassic World Alive (2018) and Jurassic World Evolution (2018).

 Stegosaurus

 Stegosaurus appears in the Jurassic Park novel but was replaced by Triceratops for the film adaptation.
-The dinosaur's name (misspelled as "Stegasaurus") is seen on an embryo cooler label in the film, but the animal is otherwise absent.
+The dinosaur's name (misspelled as "Stegasaurus") is seen on an embryo cooler label in the film, but the dinosaur is otherwise absent.
 Stegosaurus instead made its film debut in The Lost World: Jurassic Park, after writer David Koepp took a suggestion from a child's letter to include the dinosaur.
 According to Spielberg, Stegosaurus was included due to "popular demand".
 In the film, a group of adult Stegosaurus attack Dr. Sarah Harding when they spot her taking pictures of their baby, believing that she is trying to harm it.
 Stegosaurus is among other dinosaurs that are captured later in the film.